4766 Lincoln Ave, Oakland, CA 94602

 Remaining Faithful

-Above all, many honored Jesus Christ, remaining faithful building the church.
+Above all, many honored Jesus Christ, remaining faithful building the Church.
 Their influence has impacted the world.
 Church buildings dot the state of California and the Oakland Temple overlooks the bay as a beacon of peace and hope.

-One ship with passengers that sacrificed their lives to strengthen the church and our community.
+One ship with passengers that sacrificed their lives to strengthen the Church and our community.
 These Bay Area pioneers are a blessing to us all.

 Works Cited: